ntamas/netctrl/README.rst

 Usage
 =====

-The program may operate in one of the following four modes at the moment:
+The program may operate in one of the following five modes at the moment:

 1. Finding driver nodes (``--mode driver_nodes``; this is the default).
 This mode lists the driver nodes of the network being analyzed, one node per line.